sepiariver/recaptchav2/README.md

 ```
 In this usage, the "recaptchav2_invisible_html" Chunk renders a button with the necessary data attributes to trigger ReCaptcha.
 NOTE: the JavaScript implementation in the Chunk requires the `&form_id` to be defined.

 As of 3.1+, support for multiple forms in RecaptchaV3 is improved.
+The threshold for a passing verification score can be customized per Snippet call with the `recaptchav3.threshold` property.

 ```
 <h2>Form Test 1</h2>